Learning to Engage the World

 - Sustainability Analyst: Collects and analyzes data related to our climate action plan, greenhouse gas emissions and behavior-change initiatives and campaigns.

-- Eco-Reps Supervisor: Manages 25 volunteer student leaders working to incorporate sustainability into residential life at Dickinson.
+- Eco-Reps Coordinator: Lead student, faculty and staff volunteer peer educators working to incorporate sustainability into communities at Dickinson.

 - Communications: Expanding campus-wide knowledge of sustainability initiatives through social media, events, newsletters, awareness campaigns, tours and outreach.